tnebooks/10th-science/questions/science/types-of-chemical-reactions/oxygen.md

 ---
 choices:
-  - oxygen gas is released
+  - "oxygen gas is released"
-  - nitrogen gas is released
+  - "nitrogen gas is released"
-  - nitrogen gas is utilized
+  - "nitrogen gas is utilized"
 answers:
-  - oxygen gas is utilized
+  - "oxygen gas is utilized"
 ---